openfoodfacts/robotoff/doc/introduction/contributing.md

     ```
     postgres
     ```
-    Configure them as you like.
+    Configure them through environment (you may use `.env` if you use docker) as you like.
 We don't provide sample database as of now but you'll have a database structure ready to start working.

 6. Commit your changes and push your branch to GitHub: